jpreecedev/developerhandbook/src/pages/how-to-configure-scss-modules-for-webpack/index.md

 The first rule only applies to files with the `.module.scss` or `.module.sass` file extensions.
 First, SCSS is converted to CSS (`sass-loader`), then run through `css-loader` to process `@import()`, `url()` etc, then `style-loader` (to be appended to the DOM) or Mini CSS Extract Plugin to externalise the CSS when doing a production build.

 The CSS loader is important here because it is also responsible for transforming our SCSS class names into a CSS modules convention.
 We are essentially breaking the cascade here to prevent our styles effecting other elements on the page and vice-versa.
-The generated class names are comparable to those described by the [BEM approach to naming](http://getbem.com/introduction/).

 The second rule is very similar to the first, except we do not transform the class names.